 6. Decide on the theme

 This is one of the fun parts of planning a bridal shower!
-Selecting a theme is a symbolic gesture of unison of your bridal party.
+Selecting a theme is a symbolic gesture of unison for your bridal party.
 You can have a generic theme and add details that resemble the bride’s relationship with each of the peeps in the bridal party.

 THE BRIDAL PARTY TALK: If there are many ideas thrown around, you can draw or vote to be fair for everyone.
 When deciding on the theme, make sure to be conscious of the budget.
 Some themes might require more budget than others.

 7. DIY Decor